 Fertilizing Episcia Plants

-Fertilize episcias twice a month with any good water-soluble liquid fertilizer, remembering, of course, to fertilize only on well moistened soil.
+Give houseplant food to Episcias twice a month with any good water-soluble liquid fertilizer, remembering, of course, to fertilize only on well moistened soil.
 This safeguards tiny roots from fertilizer burn.
-Keep episcias pest free by giving them a thorough inspection for pest.
+Keep episcias pest free by giving them a thorough inspection for pests.

 How To Propagate Episcia